-Morocco has no shortage of festivals and tourists throughout the year are bound to stumble upon one street party or another.
+There is no shortage of Morocco holidays and festivals and tourists throughout the year are bound to stumble upon one street party or another.
 Some have a spiritual foundation, like the Fes Festival of World Sacred Music, but most are simply a celebration of people, art and culture.
 A prime example is the Marrakech Popular Arts Festival which highlights the country’s most unlikely performances.

 Marathon des Sables